FroMage/quasar/docs/index.md

 Other than `Fiber`'s constructor and `start` method, and possibly the `join` and `get` methods, you will not access the `Fiber` class directly much.
 To perform operations you would normally want to do on a thread, it is better to use the `Strand` class (discussed later), which is a generalizations of both threads and fibers.

-When using Kotlin the `fiber` syntax in `co.paralleluniverse.kotlin` makes it even easier:
+When using Kotlin the `fiber` syntax in `com.github.fromage.quasi.kotlin` makes it even easier:

 ~~~ kotlin
 fiber @Suspendable {